mubarakdamteh10/brag-Documents/2024-Achievement.md

 ## 19 August 2024 ##

 * Sharing knowledge As a facilitator should be fit in the role providing from class Being facilitator

+## 05 October 2024 ##
+* I have being a Teach Assistance(TA) of class cypress Automate test as a TA I have teaching the part of applying cypress to Docker and help the trainee of the rest of the day